panzerama/Monkey.INF/ActOne/SceneOne.md

     In the same figure, like the king that's dead.

-MARCELLUS
+Mark

-    Thou art a scholar; speak to it, Horatio.
+    Thou art a scholar; speak to it, Harry.

 BERNIE

-    Looks it not like the king? mark it, Horatio.
+    Looks it not like the king? mark it, Harry.

-HORATIO
+Harry

     Most like: it harrows me with fear and wonder.